 The EITC continues to be a very important tax benefit that is available to employed low-income households.
 As in previous years, the EITCs will not count as income or resources for temporary assistance.
 Federal and State EITCs continue to be excluded as food stamp income.
+Medicaid and Family Health Plus do not count the EITC as income.
+Medicaid also disregards the EITC as a resource in the month received and for the following month.

-The credits are an important tool that, if applied for, can drastically narrow the poverty gap as family members move into the workforce.
+The credits are an important anti-poverty tool that can dramatically increase family income as family members move into the workforce.
 Workers who qualify for the EITCs and file federal and state tax returns can receive benefits totaling more than \$5000.
-In addition, households who qualified in the past two years and never received the EITCs may file for these benefits.
+In addition, households who qualified in the past three years, and never received the EITCs, may file for these benefits.

-The EITCs can significantly increase the spendable income of low-income wage earners.
+The EITCs can significantly increase the available income of low-income wage earners.
 For example, for a family with two children and one wage earner holding a full-time minimum wage job, the state and federal EITCs can add over one-third to that person's earnings.
 As such, it is important that district staff discusses the EITCs and encourage households to file for the EITCs.
 In particular, households that are facing financial problems such as rent or utility arrears should be encouraged to file for the EITCs to help increase their income.